Luflosi/dyndnsd/README.md

 For example if your IP address happens to be 2001:db8:0123:4567:8901:2345:6789:0123 right now, the last 128-56=72 bits should never change (67:8901:2345:6789:0123))
 Then add zeroes to the front of the suffix to make it a valid IPv6 address (0::67:8901:2345:6789:0123 in this example) and set it as the `ipv6suffix`.

-If your router sends an IPv6 address in the URL but you do not want to update the corresponding AAAA DNS record, set `ipv6prefixlen`.
+If your router sends an IPv6 address in the URL but you do not want to update the corresponding AAAA DNS record, set `ipv6prefixlen` to 0.
 This will cause `dyndnsd` to ignore the update for IPv6.